 Area Emergency Hospitals

-Fortunately, there are four nearby emergency hospitals as well as the Pet Poison Helpline available to serve you and your pet when we feel the best option is to make a referral.
+Fortunately, there are several nearby emergency hospitals as well as the Pet Poison Helpline available to serve you and your pet when we feel the best option is to make a referral.

-For your convenience, we list daytime and after-hours emergency hospitals in the right sidebar on every page of our website.
+For your convenience, we list 24/7 and after-hours emergency hospitals in the right sidebar on every page of our website.
 Here are the emergency resources we recommend:

 In Case of Poisoning